H-E-L-P/HALO/readme.md

 This is a software product of the Herschel Extragalactic Legacy Project ([HELP](http://www.herschel.sussex.ac.uk)).

 As part of HELP, a script for constructing and constraining extended halo models in extragalactic surveys has been delivered with a demo set of data and extensive guidance for using the script.
-The script and demonstration data can be found in the HELP Github repository [https://github.com/H-E-L-P/HALO] ( (https://github.com/H-E-L-P/HALO).
-The analysis is based on that presented in [Hatfield et al., (2016)](http://adsabs.harvard.edu/abs/2016MNRAS.459.2618H), and the data used in the demo is from the VIDEO survey [(Jarvis et al., 2013)](http://adsabs.harvard.edu/abs/2013MNRAS.428.1281J), a data set included in HELP [DMU VIDEO VISTA](https://github.com/H-E-L-P/dmu_products/tree/master/dmu0/dmu0_VISTA-VIDEO).
+The script and demonstration data can be found in the HELP Github repository [HALO](https://github.com/H-E-L-P/HALO).
+The analysis is based on that presented in [Hatfield et al. (2016)](http://adsabs.harvard.edu/abs/2016MNRAS.459.2618H), and the data used in the demo is from the VIDEO survey [(Jarvis et al. 2013)](http://adsabs.harvard.edu/abs/2013MNRAS.428.1281J), a data set included in HELP [DMU VIDEO VISTA](https://github.com/H-E-L-P/dmu_products/tree/master/dmu0/dmu0_VISTA-VIDEO).
 The script is written in python 2.7, and the only non-standard module required is *Halomod* (Murray, Power, Robotham, in prep.), which can be installed using pip from github (although alternative clustering codes could be used instead with relative ease).

 ## Science Applications